 - Explore- Learn more about the subject

-- Elaborate- Utilize prior knowledge and practise skills
+- Elaborate- Utilize prior knowledge and practice skills

 - Evaluate- Evaluate how learning relates to the objectives